cilippofilia/cilippofilia/README.md

 - I’m interested in SwiftUI, Blockchain, Web 3.0 and Cryptocurrencies.
 - I’m currently catching up with SwiftUI, again.
-- Being a professional developer is my final goal.
+- Being a professional iOS developer is my final goal.
+- This GitHub profile will tell the story of my journey of becoming an iOS Dev from scratch.

 You can reach out to me on:
   Twitter   -> @cilippofilia